How to Create a Puppy Linux Live USB Drive

 sudo dd if=/path/to/*pup*.iso of=/dev/diskX bs=4m

-You may be prompted to enter your macOS password.
+You will likely be prompted for your password.

 diskutil eject /dev/diskX

-8. Reboot your Mac and hold the Option (⌥) key during startup to access the boot menu.
-Select your USB drive to boot into Puppy Linux.
+8. Reboot your Mac, hold Option (⌥) at startup, and select the USB drive to boot Puppy Linux.

 Booting from USB Puppy Linux